fieldtrip/website/tutorial/nirs_singlechannel.md

 _Figure: Databrowser read-in._

 Using **[ft_databrowser](/reference/ft_databrowser)**, you can also cut out pieces of your data that you do not need.
-For instance, if you have started the recording while putting the optodes in place, you will probably have a chunk of data at the start of the recording that you don’t need and which contains very high (not brain-related) values that rapidly fluctuate.
+For instance, if you have started the recording while putting the optodes in place, you will probably have a chunk of data at the start of the recording that you don't need and which contains very high (not brain-related) values that rapidly fluctuate.
 It is useful to cut these pieces out (trimming).
 In the tutorial dataset, this is not needed, but see here for an [illustration of how trimming works within ft_databrowser](/tutorial/visual_artifact_rejection#use_ft_databrowser_to_mark_the_artifacts_manually).

 Additionally, we'll from here select just one channel, to reduce the complexity for those new to fNIRS analyses.